csgillespie/efficientR/main.md

 voyages_dt = data.table::fread(fname)
 ```

 generates 5 warning messages stating that columns 2, 4, 9, 10 and 11 were `Bumped to type character on data row ...`, with the offending rows printed in place of `...`.
 Instead of changing the offending values to `NA`, as **readr** does for the `built` column (9), `fread()` automatically converts any columns it thought of as numeric into characters.
 An additional feature of `fread` is that it can read-in a selection of the columns, either by their index or name, using the `select` argument.
-This is illustrated below by reading in only half (the first 11) columns from the voyages dataset and comparing the result with `fread()`'ing all the columns in.
+This is illustrated below by reading in only half of the columns (the first 11) from the voyages dataset and comparing the result with `fread()`'ing all the columns in.

 ```r